The Maid is a 2020 Thai horror feature film about a teenager employed as a domestic servant who is haunted by the previous maid.

 Directed by Lee Thongkham (The Last One) from a screenplay written by Piyaluk Tuntisrisakul based on Thongkham’s storyline, the Global Film Station-Hollywood production stars Ploy Sornarin, Kannaporn Puangtong, Savika Chaiyadej and Theerapat Sajakul.

-[May contain spoilers] Reviews:
+[May contain spoilers] Other reviews:

 “There are few drawbacks such as the creators suddenly shifted the genre from spooky horror to revenge slasher.
 The shift was not expected and not very convincing.
 And also the usage of the monkey doll which was shown like the Chucky doll.
 Has nothing to do with the storyline is more or like a filler in the story.”
 Bingeopedia